Flutter-GG/Project-2/README.md

 ## Minimum Requirements

 Your task is to create a Flutter app that demonstrates global data management for a shopping list.
-The app should allow users to add, view, update, and remove items from their shopping list.
+The app should allow users to add, view, update, and remove items from their shopping lists.
 Global data management should be used to efficiently store and manage the shopping list items.
 Please note the following:

 - **Correct Structure:** Ensure that the application is built with the appropriate structure.
 Follow Flutter's best practices for organizing code and project files.
 - **Clean Code:** Write code that is clear, well-organized, and scalable.
 Use meaningful variable and function names and follow standard coding conventions to improve code readability.